wendlers/usherpa-firmware/test/packet/README.md

 17.07.2012 Stefan Wendler
 sw@kaltpost.de

-This firmware is for testing "libpacket".
+This firmware is for testing packet assembling through "libsherpacore".
 Test results are printed on the serial line.
-The firmware depends on "libpacket", "libserial" and "libconio".
+The firmware depends on "libserial" and "libconio" from "libemb".

 This README describes, how to compile and flash the firmware under Linux.